SigmaHQ/pySigma/docs/Processing_Pipelines.rst

 Conditions
 **********

+.. versionadded:: 0.8.0
+  Field name conditions.

-There are two types of conditions: rule conditions which are evaluated to the whole rule and detection item conditions that are evaluated for each detection item.
+There are three types of conditions:

+* Rule conditions are evaluated to the whole rule.
+* Detection item conditions are evaluated for each detection item.
+* Field name conditions are evaluated for field names that can be located in detection items or in the field name list of a Sigma rule.

 Rule Conditions
 ===============